-A: We have added 5 more parking spots around Lake Sandlapper to give our guests more room to fish.
-Before they only had the north side of the lake because of all the cars parked along the bulkhead.
-That will be the same for Sand Dollar Lake.
-We have put 6 golf car pads around that lake.
-Palm trees were added at Sandlapper as part of the new landscaping.
-There will be no palms added to Sand Dollar Lake.
+Jump To The Most Recent | Back in January, we added five more parking spots around Lake Sandlapper to give our guests more room to fish.
+Before, they only had the north side of the lake because of all the cars parked along the bulkhead.
+Along with Lake Sandlapper, we added six golf car pads to Sand Dollar Lake.
+Then, Palm Trees were added at Sandlapper as part of the new landscaping.

-A: The purpose of the Christmas trees is to provide a habitat for the fish.
+Recycling Christmas Trees | Throughout December and January, we recycled Christmas trees.
+The purpose of the Christmas trees was to provide a habitat for the fish.
 Fish depend on habitats to survive and reproduce.
-There will be 5 clusters of 3 trees in front of every golf cart parking pad.
+Once our lake dredging project was completed, we added the recycled Christmas trees into the lakes.
+There were five clusters of three trees placed in front of every golf car parking pad.

 The Christmas Trees will be added again in January of 2021 to give the fish more habitat.
 We will be putting most of them in Lake Emily and some in Lake Sandlapper.